Learn about the basics of call quality, why call center QA is important, and tips to continuously improve call quality assurance.

 Call Center Quality Assurance (QA) is a process that can help ensure customer interactions are aligned with business goals.
-QA monitoring aims to identify common customer issues, improve customer experience, and help standardize communication processes with customers.
+Call center QA aims to identify common customer issues, improve customer experience, and help standardize communication processes with customers.

-Call quality is typically monitored by the team leader or quality assurance specialist member.
-There are commonly two categories of data that are assessed when monitoring QA:
+Call quality is typically monitored by the team leader, quality assurance specialist member, or call center quality analyst.
+There are commonly two categories of data, also known as quality parameters, that are assessed when monitoring QA in call centers: